aws-observability/observability-best-practices/docs/en/guides/operational/adot-at-scale/adot-java-spring/adot-java-spring.md

 !!! quote
     Traces give us the big picture of what happens when a request is made to an application.
 Whether your application is a monolith with a single database or a sophisticated mesh of services, traces are essential to understanding the full “path” a request takes in your application.

 Given that one of the main benefits of tracing is end-to-end visibility of a request, it is important for traces to link properly all the way from the request origin to the backend.
 A common way of doing this in OpenTelemetry is to utilize [nested spans](https://opentelemetry.io/docs/instrumentation/java/manual/#create-nested-spans).
 This works in a microservices architecture where the spans are passed from service to service until they reach the final destination.
-In a Spring application, we need to create parent/child relationships between spans created both remotely AND locally.
+In a Spring Integration application, we need to create parent/child relationships between spans created both remotely AND locally.

 ## Tracing Utilizing Context Propagation

-This time we are going to suggest a different approach: Instead of passing spans around the application code, we are going to use the messages in the application to transport the context from spans associated with the previous message.
-To achieve this we are going to use this [approach](https://opentelemetry.io/docs/instrumentation/java/manual/#context-propagation).

-Although this approach is traditionally used when you need to create parent/child relationship between spans created locally and in remote locations, it will be used for the case of the Spring-application because it simplifies the code and will allow the application to scale: it will be possible to process messages in parallel in multiple threads and it will also be possible to scale horizontally in case we need to process messages in different hosts.
+We will demonstrate an approach using context propagation.
+Although this approach is traditionally used when you need to create parent/child relationship between spans created locally and in remote locations, it will be used for the case of the Spring Integration Application because it simplifies the code and will allow the application to scale: it will be possible to process messages in parallel in multiple threads and it will also be possible to scale horizontally in case we need to process messages in different hosts.

 Here is an overview of what is necessary to achieve this: